oripwk/kotlin-vertx-example/README.md

 - Using Vert.x config API with HOCON
 - Logging with Log4j and YAML config
 - Sending a message to SQS
+- Using Spek for unit testing
+- Using Mockk for Kotlin mocking